 Tuition at Columbia varies depending on the school you attend.
-Barnard costs $52,662 for tuition and $16,100 for room and board.
-39% of all Barnard students received some form of need-based financial aid in 2018-2019.
-For these students, the average scholarship and grant award package was $42,681.
-Barnard also reports that the average 2018 graduate owed $16,774 in student loans.
+Barnard and Columbia tuition currently hovers around $60,000 a year, with the added room and board cost of around $18,000 a year.
+For the 2021-2022 school year, Columbia’s total cost of attendance is estimated to be $82,590.
 Barnard is need-blind (meaning schools place no consideration for applicants on whether or not they will need aid) for U.S. citizens and permanent residents but need-aware (meaning schools take into consideration whether or not applications will need aid) for international students.

 What is Columbia Engineering?

 What is the relationship between Barnard and Columbia?